-- 8.02.1 The failure to keep, observe, perform, meet or comply with any covenant, agreement, term, or provision of this Agreement to be kept, observed, met, performed, or complied with by CONTRACTOR hereunder, which such failure continues for a period of thirty (30) days after CONTRACTOR has received a written notice of deficiency from the Contract Monitor. - 8.02.2 The failure of CONTRACTOR to meet or comply with any applicable federal or state requirement or law, which such failure continues for a period of thirty (30) days after CONTRACTOR has received a written notice of deficiency from the Contract Monitor. - 8.02.3 The failure of CONTRACTOR to comply with any applicable CDCR policy for which CONTRACTOR has not received a prior written waiver from CDCR, when such failure continues for a period of thirty (30) days after CONTRACTOR has received a written notice of deficiency from the Contract Monitor.
-Provided however, the Contract Monitor shall not unilaterally provide written notices of deficiency regarding any areas where there is a conflict between Governing Standards, pursuant to Section 9.29 and until the CONTRACTOR and CDCR have had an opportunity to mutually agree upon the appropriate Governing Standard pursuant to Section 9.29. - 8.02.4 If CONTRACTOR (a) admits in writing its inability to pay its debts; (b) makes a general assignment for the benefit of creditors; (c) suffers a decree or order appointing a receiver or trustee for it or substantially all of its property to be entered and, if entered without its consent, not to be stayed or discharged within sixty (60) days; (d) suffers a proceedings under any law relating to bankruptcy, insolvency, or the reorganization or relief of debtors to be instituted by or against it and if contested by it, not to be dismissed or stayed within sixty (60) days; or (e) suffers any judgment, writ of attachment or execution, or any similar process to be issued or levied against a substantial part of its property.
+8.02.1 The failure to keep, observe, perform, meet or comply with any covenant, agreement, term, or provision of this Agreement to be kept, observed, met, performed, or complied with by CONTRACTOR hereunder, which such failure continues for a period of thirty (30) days after CONTRACTOR has received a written notice of deficiency from the Contract Monitor.

-8.02.5 The discovery by CDCR that any statement, representation or warranty in this Agreement on the part of CONTRACTOR is false, misleading, or erroneous in any material respect.
+- 8.02.2 The failure of CONTRACTOR to meet or comply with any applicable federal or state requirement or law, which such failure continues for a period of thirty (30) days after CONTRACTOR has received a written notice of deficiency from the Contract Monitor. - 8.02.3 The failure of CONTRACTOR to comply with any applicable CDCR policy for which CONTRACTOR has not received a prior written waiver from CDCR, which such failure continues for a period of thirty (30) days after CONTRACTOR has received a written notice of deficiency from the Contract Monitor. - 8.02.4 If CONTRACTOR (a) admits in writing its inability to pay its debts; (b) makes a general assignment for the benefit of creditors; (c) suffers a decree or order appointing a receiver or trustee for it or substantially all of its property to be entered and, if entered without its consent, not to be stayed or discharged within sixty (60) days; (d) suffers a proceedings under any law relating to bankruptcy, insolvency, or the reorganization or relief of debtors to be instituted by or against it and if contested by it, not to be dismissed or stayed within sixty (60) days; or (e) suffers any judgment, writ of attachment or execution, or any similar process to be issued or levied against a substantial part of its property. - 8.02.5 The discovery by CDCR that any statement, representation or warranty in this Agreement on the part of CONTRACTOR is false, misleading, or erroneous in any material respect.\